 Wave Three support is provided to children who, despite regular and targeted interventions, have not made expected progress.
 They need further input and support to help overcome their barriers to learning.
-If your child is accessing support at this level, then they will be placed on the SEND Register, however, the register is fluid and children can move on and off as needed.
-This is done to reflect your child's level of need and that they require specific individual support that is more than accessed at wave one and two.
+If your child is accessing support at this level, then they will be placed on the SEND Register.
+This is done to reflect your child's level of need and that they require specific individual support of more than 20 hours in school.
+To be placed on the SEND Register they do not need to have a diagnosed need.